Sneha Wagh: Early life

-Personal life

-She was married with Avishkar Darwhekar in 2007 but later divorced and again she married with Anurag Solanki in 2015 but again divorced in 2016.

 Career

 Sneha started her career at the age of 13 in Marathi theatre.
 Her first television show was Adhuri Ek Kahani where she played the role of Arpita on Zee Marathi.
 She went on star in a Marathi serial titled Kaata Rute Kunala where she played the lead role.
 With more Marathi shows like Adhuri Ek Kahaani she had gained much popularity within the regional audiences.
 She made her Hindi television debut with Imagine TV's show Jyoti, where she played the lead role of Jyoti.
-She played the role of Ratanjeet Sampooran Singh in Ek Veer Ki Ardaas...Veera on Star Plus.
-In 2021, she participated in Bigg Boss Marathi 3.
+She played the role of Ratanjeet Sampooran Singh in Ek Veer Ki Ardaas...Veera on Star Plus.Many think I am a snob: Sneha Wagh In 2021, she participated in Bigg Boss Marathi 3.